Vocation: One’s entire life lived in

 response to God’s call

-The Institute was founded in 2005 by Dr. Steven Garber, author of Fabric of Faithfulness and a longtime teacher and professor of whole-life discipleship.
-Over the past eight years, The Washington Institute has worked closely with numerous seminaries, colleges, universities, foundations, congregations, and ministries who are also invested in the pursuit of whole-life discipleship.
+The Institute was founded in 2005 by Dr. Steven Garber, author of The Fabric of Faithfulness and Visions of Vocation, a teacher of many people in many places.
+Over the past nine years, The Washington Institute has worked closely with numerous seminaries, colleges, universities, foundations, congregations, and ministries who are also invested in the pursuit of whole-life discipleship.
 In all of our writing, speaking, and programs, the Institute is committed to common grace for the common good, always exploring the coherence between faith, vocation, and culture.